 No patches.
 No gum.
 No therapy sessions.
 No relapses.

-Once he decided it was something that had to be done and no one could it for him - Game Over.
+You see, once he decided it had to be done and no one could it for him - Game Over.

 He’s just one example.
 I’ve got many friends, as I’m sure you do too, who’ve overcome serious addictions, bad habits, even the little annoying ones, all because they woke up one day and said enough’s enough.